The 4th edition of the Agile Belgium games night was quite exciting!

 - Plane prototyping

 - Parallel sort

-The purpose if to get to know your team mates and something specific about them.
-Sketch a teammate on a piece of paper and write a specific keyword on the back of the paper (something “curious” about the person).
-Put all papers up on the wall and let the group figure out who is who.
+The purpose is to get to know your teammates and something specific about them.
+Sketch a teammate on a piece of paper and write a particular keyword on the back of the paper (something “curious” about the person).
+Put all papers up on the wall and let the group figure out who.

 Everyone in a queue and sort the queue by a specific characteristic.
 A sort can only sequentially happen with the person before and after you.

 There’s one empty chair, and the team must ensure how to prevent “the manager” from sitting down on that empty chair.

 The purpose is to learn about some principles of agile teams (and, for example, Scrum as a framework).
 In several iterations, the “engineering” teams are asked to build paper “plane prototypes”.
 The product manager (called “product owner” in Scrum) calls the shots.

 How we’ve played it: 3 iterations (of 4 minutes each).
 For the sake of the game flow and to keep the game short, there’s no retrospective after each iteration; but as the team moves to the next iteration, they can think about how to improve.

 1st iteration: the product manager asks to build a plane that can fly 5 meters away.
 The product manager intervenes while the teams are making, saying how to build the aircraft.

 During the 1st review: the “test flight” of the plane, the product manager wanted to put two passengers (Lego people) in the plane; obviously, something he hadn’t told the teams before.
 The passengers don’t fit, or the plane crashes terribly if they fit.